UniversalDependencies/docs/_pal/dep/flat.md

 det(ādurgušnasp, ī)
 ~~~

 Avestan quotations are annotated as flat when they represent a more or less accidental sequence of Avestan words, e.g., referring to a specific text passage.
-If they represent a fixed expression, the relation is `fixed`.
+If they represent a fixed expression, the relation is [fixed]().

 - "(The prayer beginning with) *yə̄ səuuištō ahurō mazdā̊scā*, as (it) appears in the Gathas, is to be said three (times)."
 ~~~ sdparse